HAMLET: Ha, ha, are you honest?

-“Yes,” her answer rang out powerful and sincere, and the dog at her feet sat up to look at him as if to challenge Darcy’s right to question her motives.
-The tiny creature then settled down again on top of a bit of Bingley’s rug which pooled on the carriage floor to sleep once more.
+“Yes!”
+Her answer rang out powerful and sincere, and the dog at her feet sat up to look at him as if to challenge Darcy’s right to question her motives.
+The tiny creature then settled down again on top of a bit of Bingley’s rug that pooled on the carriage floor to sleep once more.

 “I see,” said Darcy, who felt again that he was dreaming.
-He glanced at his friend and then at his valet who raised an eyebrow but had nothing to say.
+He glanced at his friend then at his valet, who raised an eyebrow but had nothing to say.
 “Can you let us know where to take you?”

 “This is all very irregular,” said Bingley.
 “I imagine once we arrive, she will spring out the door; she seems more wild creature than girl.”
-He spoke as if the young lady was not even in the carriage with them, not sitting next to Bingley, as if he too was experiencing some odd dream-like state.
-Darcy did not know what to say to his friend, but the carriage slowed, lurching over to the right before stopping.
+He spoke as if the young lady was not sitting in the carriage with them, as if he too was experiencing some odd dream-like state.
+Darcy did not know what to say to his friend, but the carriage slowed, lurching over to the side before stopping.

-He looked out the window to see a dull red brick building, very plain in its construction, a bright red door to the entrance, a bowed window where the tap room was situated, and four windows along the top where the rooms were located.
+He looked out the window to see a dull red brick building, plain in its construction, with a bright red door at the entrance.
+A bowed window was situated on the ground floor, and four windows graced the top where the bedrooms were located.
 He hoped there were rooms at the back as well since there were five in their party alone.

-Mr. Fitzwilliam Darcy opened the door stepping down into a gray mass of snow and dirt to hand down their passenger, but his friend had the measure of it.
-The small dog leapt past him, and the wild creature in the green cloak grabbed the opening of the doorframe, swung herself out—ignoring Darcy’s offered hand—to land in the snow and scurried off, up past the horses who snickered, and was instantly out of sight around the other side of the carriage.
+Mr. Fitzwilliam Darcy opened the door, stepping down into a gray mass of snow and dirt to hand down their passenger, but his friend had the measure of it.
+The small dog leapt past him, and the wild creature in the green cloak grabbed the opening of the doorframe, swung herself out, ignoring Darcy’s offered hand to land in the snow.
+She scurried off, up past the horses who snickered and was instantly out of sight around the other side of the carriage.
 He moved to see the figure and the dog race past what looked like a well, turn a corner, and disappear.